 On May 7, 2012, the Company entered into a joint venture ("the JV") with NyacAU, LLC ("NyacAU"), an Alaskan private company, to bring Goldrich's Chandalar placer gold properties into production.
 In each case as used herein in reference to the JV, 'production' is as defined by the JV agreement.
 As part of the agreement, Goldrich and NyacAU formed a 50:50 joint venture company, Goldrich NyacAU Placer LLC ("GNP"), to operate the Chandalar placer mines, with NyacAU acting as managing partner.
-Goldrich has no significant control or influence over the JV, and therefore accounts for its investment using the cost method, which totals \$55,300 through September 30, 2014.
+Goldrich has no significant control or influence over the JV, and therefore accounts for its investment using the cost method.

 Under the terms of the joint venture agreement (the "Agreement"), NyacAU provided funding to the JV.
 The loans are to be repaid from future production.
 Once all loans have been repaid and working capital and budgeted reserves have been established, profits from the placer production will be paid out on a 50:50 basis to each of the JV partners.
+NyacAU's funding to the JV is anticipated to be sufficient in amount to bring the placer deposits at Chandalar into commercial production.